php-http/documentation/httplug/users.rst

 .. note::

-    Read about the clients and adapters provided by the php-http organisation at :doc:`this page </clients>`.
+    Read about the clients and adapters provided by the PHP-HTTP organization at :doc:`this page </clients>`.

 .. code-block:: bash